fem-1/maths_chrome_ext/README.md

 Submit an equation.
 Use the exit button to return to the login page:

 <img src="images/eq_enter.png" alt="equation entry page" width="600" style="max-width:100%;height:auto;">

+## How to load the extension

+Naviagte to chrome://extensions/ and select load unpacked.
+Select the folder of the cloned repo.